Complex extension of optical flow and its practical evaluation for undersampled dynamic MRI

 Furthermore, motivated by the coarse-to-fine approach in image registration, we smoothed the density $\rho$ and the velocity $v$ after each sub-optimisation using a Gaussian smoothing with standard deviation $\sigma / {i_\mathrm{outer}}$.
 Here, $\sigma$ is again a tunable parameter, and $i_\mathrm{outer}\in\{1,\ldots,n_\mathrm{outer}\}$ denotes the current outer iteration, i.e.\ the smoothing decays with growing iterations.
 For the maximal number of iterations we used $n_\mathrm{outer}=200$, $n_{\rho}=1400$ and $n_{v}=3200$.
 The optimisation algorithm was implemented in Python using SIRF \cite{SIRF_paper} for reading the MR data and applying the associated measurement operators, and CIL \cite{CIL_paper} to implement the actual optimisation algorithm.
-The code will be made available upon publication and is attached for the review process.
+The code is available on \url{https://github.com/mjmaur/dynamic_MRI}.